xoorath/xo.codes/site/articles/2025/passwords.md

 3. **It's private** - only you know it.

-In the web comic [XKCD #936](https://xkcd.com/936/) the author gives us a great example of two kinds of passwords: the complex kind we're taught to use and a simple one that's easy to remember and just a bit longer.
-In the comic (which admittedly is pretty full of nerd jargon) we're taught that the simple password is **is significantly more secure**.
+In the web comic [XKCD #936](https://xkcd.com/936/) the author gives us a great example of two kinds of passwords: the complex kind we've been taught to use and a simple one that's easy to remember and just a bit longer.
+In the comic (which admittedly is pretty full of nerd jargon) we're taught that the simpler password is **is significantly more secure**.

 The examples given are: